DevExpress-Examples/XPO_how-to-generate-sql-script-for-schema-migration/README.md

 # XPO - How to use the Database Schema Migrations API

 > ### Note
 > The Database Schema Migrations API is available as CTP.
-We can change the API in the final version.
+We can change API in the final version.
 Use it for evaluation and testing purposes only.
 Refer to the [Database Schema Migrations]() blog post for additional information.

-To support Database Schema Migrations, [XPO Data Store Adapters](https://docs.devexpress.com/XPO/2114/fundamentals/database-systems-supported-by-xpo) implement the following interfaces:
+To support Database Schema Migrations, [XPO Data Store Providers](https://docs.devexpress.com/XPO/2114/fundamentals/database-systems-supported-by-xpo) implement the following interfaces:
 - **IDataStoreSupportSchemaMigration** - exposes methods to compare the Data Model with the database schema and apply differences to the database schema.
 - **IUpdateSchemaSqlFormatter** - exposes methods to generate SQL statements for manual schema update.

-To compare the database schema and generate the schema migration script programmatically, cast a Data Store Adapter object to these interfaces and call the `IDataStoreSupportSchemaMigration.GetDataStoreSchema` and `IUpdateSchemaSqlFormatter.FormatUpdateSchemaScript` methods subsequently.
+To retrieve differences and generate the schema migration script programmatically, cast a data store provider object to these interfaces and call the `IDataStoreSupportSchemaMigration.CompareSchema` and `IUpdateSchemaSqlFormatter.FormatUpdateSchemaScript` methods subsequently.

+The `FormatUpdateSchemaScript` method returns SQL statements as a plain text.
+If you want to get SQL statements as an array, use the `IUpdateSchemaSqlFormatter.FormatUpdateSchemaStatements` method.

-### A code example
+### A code example:

 <details>
     <summary>C#</summary>